AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 +++ Can Campaign v8 be installed on an on-premise or hybrid environment?

-Campaign v8 is only available in Managed Cloud Services, fully hosted by Adobe.
+No. Campaign v8 is exclusively available as a **Managed Cloud Service**, fully hosted by Adobe.

+**Key benefits of Managed Cloud Services:**

+* Superior performance and scalability
+* Automatic upgrades - always on the latest version
+* Enhanced security with continuous monitoring
+* No infrastructure management or IT overhead
+* Built-in high availability and disaster recovery

+**Note:** If you need on-premise or hybrid deployment, Campaign Classic v7 remains available with full support.

+Learn more about [Campaign v8 architecture](../architecture/architecture.md) and the [differences between Campaign v8 and Classic v7](../start/v7-to-v8.md).

 +++